Curated OER

 Valentines Day - Elementary

-In this ELL worksheet, learners match 6 definitions with pictures and then write the word each definition and picture represents.
-Students read a passage with pictures in place of missing words and then answer 5 fill in the blank...
+In this ELL worksheet, students match 6 definitions with pictures and then write the word each definition and picture represents.
+Kids read a passage with pictures in place of missing words and then answer 5 fill in the blank questions...

 Curated OER